sap-labs-france/ev-server/README.md

   ]
 ```

-There can be several central systems with different protocols
+There can be several central systems with different protocols.

 ### The Central Service REST Server (CSRS)